 But as an embryo planet formed in the solar system's chaotic early days, Mars couldn't catch a break.
 It was heavily bombarded by meteors in the inner solar system.
 These bombardments produced craters and multi-ring basins all over the planet, like the 1,400-mile (2,300-kilometer) wide Hellas Planitia impact crater in the planet's southern hemisphere.
 Some geologists think that a huge impact occurred that thinned the crust of the northern hemisphere.
 Similar impacts occurred on Earth and our moon at this same time.
 On Earth, the craters were eroded by wind and water.
 On the moon, the evidence of these great collisions is still visible.

 Now imagine Mars is a soft-boiled egg; the inside is hot as the shell cools.
 If the shell is weak in spots, the egg will crack and the cooked yolk will protrude.
 A similar occurrence happened with the Tharsis region, a continent-sized land mass in the southern hemisphere.
 The hot mantle bulged out, pushing up the crust and fracturing the surrounding lava plains (forming Valles Marineris, a network of canyons).
 In other spots, the mantle pushed through the crust, giving rise to the region's many volcanoes, such as Olympus Mons.
 (We'll talk about all these Martian landmarks next.)

 During this period, there were widespread volcanic eruptions.
 Lava flowed from volcanoes and filled the low-lying basins.
 Eruptions released heat gas that contributed to a thick atmosphere, which could have supported liquid water.
 Therefore, there might have been rain, flooding and erosion.
 The erosion would produce sedimentary rocks in the basins and plains, and form channels in the rock.
-More than one period of widespread volcanic eruption may have occurred during Mars' history, but eventually the volcanoes stopped rumbling as much.
+More than one period of widespread volcanic eruptions may have occurred during Mars' history, but eventually the volcanoes stopped rumbling as much.